MaxFleur/LightCombatManager/README.md

 LightCombatManager is a small combat manager for DnD-like games, primarliy for Pathfinder I.

 # Tools
 LightCombatManager is written in C++14.
-The user interface is created with QT [1].
+The user interface is created with QT5 [1].

 # Installation